Averaging plus Learning Models and Their Asymptotics: Introduction

-We investigate variations of the model \ref{eqn:dt_opinion_dyn}, characterizing different features.
-In section \ref{s:BaseModel}, the result from \cite{vaidya2018learning} is relaxed to see under what conditions consensus is still possible.
-A key feature is that provided agents have positive learning rates $\eps_{i}$, then consensus is the equilibrium value.
-In this case, while the particular value is unknown at the start, learning and interaction ensure convergence to equilibrium.

-While the first type of deterministic dynamics are useful, they ignore the reality of noise.
-Randomness is an additional term in the feedback term in section \ref{s:LearningwithRandomnoise}.
-We introduce a random variable $\gamma_{t}$ as a source of noise.
-The main theorem shows that if $\gamma_t \to 0$ almost surely or in probability, then $X_t \to \ms$.
-However, the argument is not straightforward.

-Theorem \ref{thm:blwn} explains the mechanics behind these concepts.
-Furthermore, provided the weights matrix $A$ and learning rates $\mathcal{E}$ satisfy some weak conditions, $X_t$ reaches consensus.
-If the noise is not going to zero, then the system converges in distribution.
-Numerical simulations confirm that $X_t$ does reach an asymptotic distribution that may not even be Gaussian.

-Nonlinear learning \ref{s:Nonlinearlearning} is an extension of our Degroot learners.
+In \autoref{s:notations} we introduce the main definitions and notations.
+Then, in \autoref{s:BaseModel} we discuss the base model, an extension of the result from \cite{vaidya2018learning}.
+In \autoref{s:LearningwithRandomnoise} we introduce the models with noise.
+Theorem \ref{thm:blwn} is the main result of this part.
+We treat the non-homogeneous and nonrandom model for the matrix $A_t$ and add external noise in $n$-dimensional Euclidean space.

+We provide in \autoref{s:Nonlinearlearning} a non-linear extension of the linear noisy model.
 Players still average from their observations of past actions but their own unique learning ability and how they interpret the extra information is a nonlinear function.
 This type of model fits with the earlier linear models, preserving the averaging nature of interaction.
 Suitable conditions on the nonlinear function are derived that exhibit consensus.
-If the shocks are permanent, then convergence to distribution is possible as with the linear case.

-Section \ref{s:Averagedynamics} presents an important weak convergence (in \textit{law}) result.
-The true state is arrived at endogenously and the consensus value is an endogenous feature.
-While the earlier sections assumed that the equilibrium value or $\ms$ is present in the system, this section assumes no such universal truth.
-Though the agents in earlier dynamics come to learn $\ms$ they do not know it outright.
-In the averaging case, we propose that $\ms$ is not part of the system.
-Whatever value agents asymptotically converge to, provided they all agree, is the consensus value.
-This presents challenges to prove convergence to a probability measure.
-The main result in this section is the central limit theorem \eqref{e:av6}.
-Lindberg's original argument is helpful in proving the CLT.

-In all our models, if the agents are already synchronized or at consensus, then the system stays there.
-While this may seem a moot point, it is worth mentioning.
-In traditional game-theoretic models the focus is on equilibrium.
-The focus here is how do agents \textbf{reach} the steady state.
+Section \ref{s:CLT} presents the convergence in distribution results in the case of time independent noisy model with iid noise.
+For more comments and relevance of the results see \autoref{thm:importance}.